petrpavlis123/Plutonication/README.md

 The overall structure of Plutonication is designed to be as little intrusive as possible.

-A comprehensive guide adding Plutonication to your dApp / Wallet can be found here: https://plutonication-acnha.ondigitalocean.app/docs/javascript.
+A comprehensive guide for adding Plutonication to your dApp / Wallet can be found here: https://plutonication-acnha.ondigitalocean.app/docs/javascript.

 # React dApp example